Tracks to the Future, Railroad Transportation and Engineering

-The summer youth program is a full week, in residence exploration of the rail industry and it's connections with other transportation modes.
-The program is run jointly by the Michigan Tech Rail Transportation Program and the University of Wisconsin - Superior.
-The program features hands on classroom activities and field trips to rail industry sites in Michigan, Wisconsin, and Minnesota.
+Our traditional summer youth program is a full week, in residence exploration of the rail industry and it's connections with other transportation modes.
+The program this year will be hosted by the Michigan Tech Rail Transportation Program and will feature hands on classroom activities.
+Field trips to will take us to rail industry sites around Michigan's Upper Peninsula.

 RTP Collaboration with University Education & Outreach Program